agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 This screen displays the successful result of the scan and a button to "Add Meal".

 ### Add Meal
 This screen is used to manually search for a food product to log as a meal.
-It includes a search bar, and options to filter the search results by Products, Food, and Record.
-The main area shows a "Search results" prompt.
+It includes a search bar, and options to filter the search results by products, food, and recent.

 ### Add Activity
 This screen allows the user to log a physical activity.
 It has input fields for the Name of the activity and the Activity Duration.
 It then calculates and displays the Total Calories Burned before the user can click "Add".